Henry Clay Frick

 Henry Clay Frick (December 19, 1849 – December 2, 1919) was an American industrialist, financier, and art patron.
+He founded the H. C. Frick & Company coke manufacturing company, and later became chairman of the Carnegie Steel Company.
+Frick's management of Carnegie Steel was characterized by vehement opposition to unions, a trait reflected most notably by his violent suppression of the Homestead Strike.
+In the final years of his career as an industrialist, he was instrumental in the founding of U.S. Steel, which became the world's largest steel manufacturer.

-He founded the H. C. Frick & Company coke manufacturing company, was chairman of the Carnegie Steel Company, and played a major role in the formation of the giant U.S. Steel manufacturing concern.
-He also financed the construction of the Pennsylvania Railroad and the Reading Company, and had extensive real estate holdings in Pittsburgh and throughout the state of Pennsylvania.
-He later built the historic neoclassical Frick Mansion (now a landmark building in Manhattan), and upon his death donated his extensive collection of old master paintings and fine furniture to create the celebrated Frick Collection and art museum.
-However, as a founding member of the South Fork Fishing and Hunting Club, he was also in large part responsible for the alterations to the South Fork Dam that caused its failure, leading to the catastrophic Johnstown Flood.
-His vehement opposition to unions also caused violent conflict, most notably in the Homestead Strike.
+In his life outside of the steel industry, Frick was a prominent investor who had extensive real estate holdings in Pittsburgh and throughout the state of Pennsylvania.
+As a founding member of the South Fork Fishing and Hunting Club, he was also in large part responsible for the alterations to the South Fork Dam that caused its failure, thereby leading to the catastrophic Johnstown Flood.

+After he retired from business, Frick oversaw the construction of the Frick Mansion in Manhattan (now designated a U.S. National Historic Landmark).
+He bequeathed his extensive collection of old master paintings and fine furniture to create the Frick Collection art museum.

 Early life

-Frick was born in West Overton, Westmoreland County, Pennsylvania, in the United States, a grandson of Abraham Overholt (Oberholzer), the owner of the prosperous Overholt Whiskey distillery (see Old Overholt).
+Frick was born in West Overton, Westmoreland County, Pennsylvania, in the United States, a grandson of Abraham Overholt (Oberholzer), the owner of the prosperous Overholt Whiskey distillery.
 His father was of Swiss ancestry; his mother was of German ancestry.
 Frick's father, John W. Frick, was unsuccessful in business pursuits.
 Henry Clay Frick attended Otterbein College for one year, but did not graduate.
 In 1871, at 21 years old, Frick joined two cousins and a friend in a small partnership, using a beehive oven to turn coal into coke for use in steel manufacturing, and vowed to be a millionaire by the age of thirty.
 The company was called Frick Coke Company.

 Thanks to loans from the family of lifelong friend Andrew Mellon, by 1880, Frick bought out the partnership.
-The company was renamed H. C. Frick & Company, employed 1,000 workers and controlled 80 percent of the coal output in Pennsylvania, operating coal mines in Westmoreland and Fayette counties, where he also operated banks of beehive coke ovens.
-Some of the brick and stone structures are still visible in both Fayette and Westmoreland Counties.
+The company, renamed H. C. Frick & Company, ultimately employed 1,000 workers and controlled 80 percent of the coal output in Pennsylvania, operating coal mines in Westmoreland and Fayette counties, where he also operated banks of beehive coke ovens.
+Some of the brick and stone structures are still visible in Fayette and Westmoreland Counties.